justicedemocrats/new-site/src/pages/nominate-pages/index.md

   - display: candidate
     preface: >-
-      Make a case drawing direct connections between characteristics about your nominee and characteristics about your district that show them to be a good match to represent the district
+      Make a case drawing direct connections between characteristics about your nominee and characteristics about the district that show them to be a good fit and match.
     questions:
-      - label: >-
+      - label: ''
-          Make a case drawing direct connections between characteristics about your nominee and characteristics about your district that show them to be a good match to represent the district
         max_length: '200'
         name: Why Nominee
         required: true